yaya2devops/bachelor-guide/docs/overview.md

 The power is now in your hands.

-🎯 Let's jump on this exciting journey together and discover the fascinating world of information technology!
+🎯 Let's jump on this exciting journey together and discover the fascinating world of IT and tomorrows!

 # Empowering Students
-This guide aims to complement your Computer Engineering degree by introducing you to a range of remarkable innovations that the world is constantly leveraging to provide value incl.  web, mobile development, computer architecture, security, and cloud computing.
+This guide aims to complement your degree by introducing you to a range of remarkable innovations that the world is constantly leveraging to provide value incl.  web, mobile development, computer architecture, security, and cloud computing.

 **TL;DR** The content presented does not carry any official affiliation or rights from the designated institution.
-Instead, it represents a collaborative endeavor by individuals committed to delivering information, resources and help you level up.
-Why?
-Because why not 😉
+Instead, it represents a collaborative endeavor by 2 individuals committed to delivering information, resources and help you level up — Why?
+Because why not!

 # Path to options
 In terms of your degree, you have 5 semesters total.
 After 2 semesters, the student should be able to select one of two specialties for the remaining three semesters.